 Tackling Climate Change

-The steps we're taking not only address our environmental footprint – they help ensure the supply of high quality coffee that our customers expect from us into the future.
+The steps we're taking to address climate change not only reduce our environmental footprint, they also help ensure the supply of high-quality coffee that our customers expect from us into the future.